1. What Cue is

 He was laid off on a Monday morning.
 That afternoon, walking out of the grocery store, he realized he'd had a gift card for that exact store sitting unused the whole time.
 Again.
 He looked down at his iPhone, glanced at his Apple Watch, the one that reminds him to stand up, to breathe, to close his rings, and thought: if this thing tells me when to stand up, why can't it tell me I already have thirty dollars to spend, right here, right now?

 Cue was born that afternoon.
-Christian put his user-first design chops to work on a gift-card wallet that's meant to feel like magic: the right moments across the life of the card , take it in once, read the cue, tap to pay.
+Christian put his user-first design chops to work on a gift-card wallet that's meant to feel like magic: the right moments across the life of the card, take it in once, read the cue, tap to pay.
 No plastic bulking out a wallet or purse.
 No "loyalty" section of your phone that you forget exists.
 Just a notification at the right moment, for money that was already yours to spend.

 CardCue Pro is a deliberate bet on the Apple ecosystem.
 Rather than "porting" a wallet onto every surface, the app leans all the way into what iOS, watchOS, WidgetKit, ActivityKit, and CoreLocation already do well, and then pushes those tools to the edge of what they were designed for.
-Seven surfaces, one source of truth, zero third-party SDKs.
+Six surfaces, one source of truth, zero third-party SDKs.
 That architectural choice is what makes the frictionless moment possible.

 There's $27 billion in unused gift-card value held by Americans right now, value given to us that quietly expires, gets lost in drawers, or ends up as corporate breakage revenue.
 Christian's line on it: "Let's take back what's ours, and stop giving corporations free money."